prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 15. To convert the string type 'number' to integer type number
 #### 16. Given a string, compute recursively a new string where identical chars that are adjacent in the original string are separated from each other by a "*"
 #### 17. To print the steps to solve the problem of tower of hanoi for n number of rings using recursion
+#### 18. To replace one character with another in the given string using recursion